nxy7/optimus/README.md

 - Smart testing makes CI pipelines faster.
 - Integrates with other tools like telepresence.
 - Works with Docker Compose, Kubernetes and standalone apps.
-- Composable: configuration can be split into many files
+- Composable: configuration can be split into many files.
+- Commands work from any directory within repository.

 # Why use shell to extend Optimus capabilities